tfolkersen/Culling/README.md

 With no flags, the user is free to move around the default scene without outputting statistics or recording a replay.

 ### Controls
-Key bindings are specified in controls.h
+Key bindings are specified in control.h

 These movements are relative to the camera's facing direction:
 * W — move forward